MetaFam/TheGame/docs/how-does-it-work/xp.md

 -   XP is earned by doing things that the community finds valuable.
 -   Seeds are tokens, minted proportionally to the shares of XP gained.

 ## **📊 How does XP work?**

 Whether it’s completing random quests, sharing things on [Discord](https://discord.gg/ZqdPP9b), writing useful stuff on [Discourse](https://metagame.trydiscourse.com/), or laying down code on [GitHub](https://github.com/metafam/) - your XP is automagically being accrued.

-It’s calculated by a system called Sourcecred, which tracks whatever is happening on Discord, Discourse & Github, then spits out numbers based on PRs, references, emojis, props given and a bunch of other, _super-granularly-adjustable_ parameters.
+It’s calculated by a system called Sourcecred, which tracks whatever is happening on Discord, Discourse & Github, then spits out numbers based on PRs, references, emojis, props given, and a bunch of other, _super-granularly-adjustable_ parameters.

 Wait, you leave all the value allocation to an algorithm? 😱